 These units work well with most materials ranging in size from No.4 (4.75mm) to No.200 (75μm) and come with a manual or digital timer.

 This type of sieve shaker equipment performs well on most materials sized between No. 10 (2mm) and No. 635 (20μm).
 Available vibratory styles include 3 and 8in models, WS Tyler® Ro-Tap®, and wet-dry units.

 A pause function on better-quality vibratory shakers offers an effect similar to the tapping feature.
 Programming a pause into the test cycle causes particles to briefly stop and then reorient themselves when agitation resumes.

-- Circular Sieve Shakers move the sieve stack on a flat, circular plane.
-Particles are evenly distributed around most of the sieve surfaces, and randomly fall through openings.
-Units with circular action alone are adequate for coarser free-flowing materials between No. 4 and No. 100 (4.75mm and 150μm).
-Addition of a tapping mechanism enhances performance and allows efficient separation over a wider range of materials from 1 or 2in (25 to 50mm) to No. 635 (20μm).
+Units with this feature alone are adequate for coarser free-flowing materials between No. 4 (4.75mm) and No. 100 (150μm).
+The addition of a tapping mechanism enhances performance and allows efficient separation over a wider range of materials from 1 or 2in (25 to 50mm) to No. 635 (20μm).

 This unit is best used for materials from No. 4 to No. 635 (4.75mm to 20μm).
 Basic and Advanced models are available.

 For more information on Sieve Shakers for Particle Sizing Analysis, here are our related blogs: